the Cake: Guidelines for the Decorator

 x 10 x 8 x 6 = each is spaced 2" in diameter from each other

 not over-moisten.
-While moistness is key, there is such a thing as over doing it.
+While moistness is key to a great tasting cake, there is such a thing as over doing it.
 If too much

 syrup is added, it will lead to leaking on the bottom, and can